 - 1/4 teaspoon kosher salt

-- optional: 1-2 tablespoons vegetable oil (any neutral flavored oil is fine)
+- optional: 1-2 tablespoons peanut oil (any neutral flavored oil will work)

-- Pulse the almonds with the salt in a food processor until they're finely chopped.
+- Pulse the almonds with the salt in a food processor until finely chopped.

 - Slowly add the oil while the machine is on, and continue to puree until smooth.
 This will take several minutes.
 Scrape down the sides periodically.